MandiraKJ/TaskManager2/README.md

 <h2>TaskManager2</h2>

-Task Manager running in the terminal with JUnit Testing
+Task Manager created using Java in Eclipse, running in the terminal with JUnit Testing